 Gabriella Caldecott ’13

-Ms. Gabriella Caldecott is a 2013 graduate of The College of St. Scholastica where she majored in marketing and management and got a minor in Spanish.
+Ms. Gabriella Caldecott is a 2013 graduate of The College of St. Scholastica, where she majored in marketing and management and got a minor in Spanish.
 She obtained a certificate through the Masters of Organizational Leadership program at Saint Catherine University in 2019.
-She has worked for Wells Fargo for eight years where she has held multiple positions.
-She currently works as a Family Office Senior Trust Associate working with ultra-high net worth clients.
+She has worked for Wells Fargo since 2013 and is currently a Family Office Senior Trust Associate working with ultra-high net worth clients.
 Before joining the College’s Board of Trustees, Gabriella served on St. Scholastica’s Alumni Board of Directors for six years.
-She serves on the Joyce Preschool’s Board of Directors which is a Spanish Immersion preschool in Minneapolis as well as serving on Highland Groveland Recreation Association’s Board of Directors and coaches soccer for them in Saint Paul.
-In Gabriella’s spare time she enjoys volunteering for various causes (particularly youth soccer and homelessness), traveling, attending concerts, and going on walks.
-Gabriella lives in White Bear Lake with her husband Richard.
+She also serves on the Highland Groveland Recreation Association’s Board of Directors and coaches soccer for them in Saint Paul.
+Gabriella lives in White Bear Lake with her husband, Richard.

 Ed Crawford ’78